sosolimited/Cpp-Handbook/README.md

 ## Current Samples:
 - Object Creation: creating C++ objects dynamically and on the stack.
-- Resource (Memory) Management: smart pointer types and managing resources (e.g. memory) with objects.
 - Namespaces and Aliases: organizing code into modules and writing readable names.
+- Templates: creating functions that can operate on many types.
 - Collections: sequential and key-based containers, with "CRUD" operations on their contents.
+- Functional: creating function objects (lambdas).
 - Async and Future: load and parse a file asynchronously and read the results back in the main thread.

+## Early Samples
+- Resource (Memory) Management: smart pointer types and managing resources (e.g. memory) with objects.
+Object Creation is probably a better sample for these concepts.

 ## Future Samples:
 - Threads and atomics (for continuously-running objects that process tasks without returning a value)